-Closing Thoughts: How to Sell Rental Property Without Paying Taxes in Vermont
+Closing Thoughts: How to Sell Rental Property Without Paying Taxes Vermont

 There are several ways that you could cash in your investment while avoiding a hefty capital gains tax bill and other associated expenses that could eat at your profit.

-You could opt to: sell your rental property in Vermont as a primary residence; do a 1031 exchange; use tax harvesting; or perform tax-deductible repairs.
+You could opt to: sell it as a Vermont primary residence; do a 1031 exchange; use tax harvesting; or perform tax-deductible repairs.
 Even then, selling a rental property can come with its headaches, and there are still plenty of things you have to figure out.